No Limit Records: 1991–1995: Beginnings

-1995–1999: Successful years, Priority deal, and roster exodus
+1995–1999: Successful years and Priority deal

 In 1995, Master P officially relocated No Limit to his birthplace of New Orleans, Louisiana, while retaining his brothers and several California rappers like TRU member Big Ed, King George and Calli G on board.
 He then added local talent to his roster such as Mystikal, Mia X, Kane & Abel and Mr. Serv-On.
 No Limit then signed a distribution deal with Priority Records, while Master P maintained ownership of his master recordings and recording studio.
 He became the label's main artist, releasing Ice Cream Man in 1996 and Ghetto D a year later.

 By 1997, No Limit had gained momentum with bestselling, if not critically acclaimed, releases from multiple artists.
 In May 1997, No Limit released the soundtrack to the film I'm Bout It.
 The album featured appearances from much of the label's roster at the time of its release.
-In addition to featuring the label's original artists, the album introduced new artists now signed to No Limit, like Young Bleed, Oakland-based pair Steady Mobb'n, R&B quartet and production group Sons of Funk, Mac, Prime Suspects, The Gambino Family, Mercedes and former Big Boy Records artists Mystikal and Fiend.
+In addition to featuring the label's original artists, the album introduced new artists now signed to No Limit.
+These artists include Baton Rouge, Louisiana artist Young Bleed, Oakland-based pair Steady Mobb'n, R&B quartet and production group Sons of Funk, Mac, Prime Suspects, The Gambino Family, Mercedes and former Big Boy Records artists Mystikal and Fiend.
 The album was a commercial success, being certified Platinum by the RIAA.
 No Limit also had success with albums like TRU (Tru 2 Da Game), Mia X's Unlady Like, which went gold despite producing no hit singles, and Mystikal's platinum-selling Unpredictable.
 That same year, No Limit moved from New Orleans to a corporate headquarters in Baton Rouge, Louisiana.
 The label also acquired their first marquee name in Snoop Dogg, on the heels of his acrimonious split from Death Row Records.
 His debut album for No Limit, Da Game Is to Be Sold, Not to Be Told, was the most successful release in the label's history at the time, selling over half a million copies in its first week and certified double platinum in less than three months.